umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 There are several community packages that make use of Relations, eg

-* ['Relations Picker'](https://our.umbraco.com/packages/backoffice-extensions/relations-picker/) - a content picker that automatically creates Relations
+* ['Relations Picker'](https://our.umbraco.com/packages/backoffice-extensions/relations-picker/) - a content picker that automatically creates Relations.
-* ['ContentRelations'](https://our.umbraco.com/packages/backoffice-extensions/contentrelations/) - allows you to relate two items via the Backoffice
+* ['ContentRelations'](https://our.umbraco.com/packages/backoffice-extensions/contentrelations/) - allows you to relate two items via the Backoffice.
-* ['LinkedPages'](https://our.umbraco.com/packages/backoffice-extensions/linked-pages/) - Provides a LinkedPages context item to show, edit and add relations between content pages.
+* ['LinkedPages'](https://our.umbraco.com/packages/backoffice-extensions/linked-pages/) - Provides a LinkedPages context item to show, edit, and add relations between content pages.